Recycling deals

 A few practices that help teams get more from recycling:

-Recycle Promptly
+Recycle promptly

 The sooner you recycle a lost deal, the better.
 Details are fresh, notes are recent, and you remember what happened.
 Waiting weeks or months means relying on incomplete records and fuzzy memories.